vk0812/SoC_Project/README.md

 * [PyTorch For Beginners](https://www.youtube.com/playlist?list=PLqnslRFeH2UrcDBWF5mfPGpqQDSta6VK4) (Tutorials 1-14) <br/>
 * [Convolutional Neural Network(CNN) with Practical Implementation](https://medium.com/machine-learning-researcher/convlutional-neural-network-cnn-2fc4faa7bb63)
 ### Assignment
 For this week's assignment, we would like you to implement a basic classification model utilizing Logistic Regression on the iris dataset in PyTorch.
+Also , please code side by side on your notebooks parallely while going through the PyTorch tutorials.
 * [Iris Dataset](https://www.kaggle.com/datasets/uciml/iris) , you can refer [numpy implementation](https://medium.com/@kgpvijaybg/logistic-regression-on-iris-dataset-48b2ecdfb6d3) to get an idea.